Interlake-Saints/the-late-and-great/_posts/2014-01-29-donald-mark-simmons.md

   - /assets/class-of-1986/donald-m-simmons-1.jpg
 gender: male
 ---
-Don died in Nevada on January 29, 2014.
+Don, whose nickname was "Don Pardo", died in Nevada on January 29, 2014.

+Sadly, Don's wife, [Melissa Garber](https://ihsmemorial.org/class-of-1986/melissa-garber/), is also listed on the IHS Memorial Wall.
+He was married to her at the time of her 1995 car crash.